 Breeding criminal activity

-The HSUS supports felony charges for spectators of dogfights.
-Spectators provide much of the profit associated with dogfighting, and with it, the motivation to continue the cruel practice.
+The Humane Society of the United States supports felony charges for spectators of dogfights.
+Spectators provide much of the profit associated with dogfighting and, with it, the motivation to continue the cruel practice.

 What can I do to help stop dogfighting?

 Learn how to spot the signs of dogfighting.
-If you suspect dogfighting activity, alert your local law enforcement agency and urge officials to contact The HSUS for practical tools, advice and assistance.
+If you suspect dogfighting activity, alert your local law enforcement agency and urge officials to contact the HSUS for practical tools, advice and assistance.
 If you live in one of the states where being a spectator at a dogfight is still a misdemeanor, please write to your state legislators and urge them to make it a felony.
-Post our dogfighting reward posters [PDF] in your community.
-For free posters, send us an email (include your name, address and the number of posters you'd like).
-Learn about the life-changing services offered by our Pets for Life program and find out more about how to get involved in your community.
+Post our dogfighting reward posters (link below) in your community.